Who can conduct Hands-On Training and Testing?

 OSHA standards make it the employer’s responsibility to limit certain job assignments to employees who are:

-The OSHA standard does not specify particular training requirements for a competent person.
+The OSHA standard does not specify particular hands on safety training requirements for a competent person.

 A “competent person” is defined by OSHA regulation 29 CFR 1926.32 (f):

 “someone who is capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them”

 29 CFR 1926.32 (m) defines a “qualified person”:

 “someone who by extensive knowledge, training, and experience, has successfully demonstrated his ability to solve or resolve problems relating to the subject matter, work, or the project”